eristoddle/WSO2-Docker-Compose/README.md

 - AM: https://localhost:9448/carbon/admin/login.jsp
 - AS: https://localhost:9449/carbon/admin/login.jsp

+### When You Don't Need to Run the Whole Stack

+Just comment out the images you don't want to run in the docker-compose.yml file.

 ## Running with Rancher

 NOTE: Not necessary for local development, but for playing with a production level environment locally.